SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 % \end{figure}
 % }}}

-By quickly checking the data, we can see we are conceding multiple assumptions here: The whole dataset comes from a single experiment under almost perfect laboratory conditions, where variables are in the same measure (in this case centimetres), hence comparable, and even published in a peer-reviewed scientific journal!
+By quickly checking the data, we can see we are conceding multiple assumptions here: The whole dataset comes from a single experiment under almost perfect laboratory conditions, where variables are in the same measure (in this case centimeters), hence comparable, and even published in a peer-reviewed scientific journal!
 Real scenarios are not so kind.
-Variables could have different types and importance, it could contain missing values everywhere, have an undefined or unparseable format, probably should be combined, scaled and scored, just to name a few data preprocessing steps.
+Variables could have different types and importance, they could contain missing values everywhere, have an undefined or unparseable format, and probably should be combined, scaled, and scored, just to name a few data preprocessing steps.

 For now, we can get the first challenge here, namely interpretation.
 Which variables are the important ones in this dataset to get a predictive model?
 All of them?
 It would be nice to plot these observations with the Roassal visualization engine, but we have four real-valued variables and just only 2 or 3 dimensions we can "easily" plot.
 We will see two dimensions in the next example.
 In this case, a good idea is to drop the labels column and set all data points with the same colour, so we can get a feel of a real-life dataset.
 Let's take the y dimension to be the "SepalLength" and the x dimension to be "SepalWidth":